Aldo Agroppi: Club career

 Agroppi played for 12 seasons (249 games, 17 goals) in Serie A with clubs Torino Calcio and Perugia Calcio.
 An important player for Torino, he made over 200 appearances for the club, winning two Coppa Italia titles.

 International career

-Agroppi made his international debut for the Italy national football team on 17 June 1972 in a game against Romania.
+Agroppi made his international debut for the Italy national team on 17 June 1972 in a game against Romania.

 Managerial career

 As a coach, Agroppi managed several Italian clubs throughout his career: Pescara, Pisa, Perugia, Padova, Fiorentina, Como, and Ascoli.
-He coached Fiorentina on two occasions: he firstly coached the team during the 1985–86 season, leading the club to a fourth-place finish in Serie A, although he was subsequently banned from football for 4 months for his involvement in the Totonero 1986 match-fixing scandal during his spells with Perugia; he later returned to manage the team in the 1992–93 season, but with less success, as the club were relegated to Serie B at the end of the season.
+He coached Fiorentina on two occasions: he firstly coached the team during the 1985–86 season, leading the club to a fourth-place finish in Serie A, although he was subsequently banned from football for four months for his involvement in the Totonero 1986 match-fixing scandal during his spells with Perugia; he later returned to manage the team in the 1992–93 season, but with less success, as the club were relegated to Serie B at the end of the season.

+Death

+Agroppi died from pneumonia in Piombino, on 2 January 2025, at the age of 80.